The Meaning of Mariah Carey: Lawsuits

 Mariah's sister Alison filed a lawsuit against Carey with the New York Supreme Court in February 2021 seeking $1.25 million for emotional distress caused by the memoir.
 She disputes her depiction and says it was used to generate book sales.
 In the same court the following month, Mariah's brother, Morgan filed a lawsuit against Carey, Davis, and the publishers for emotional distress and defamation for his portrayal.
 A judge dismissed most of his claims in February 2022 except for two regarding drug-dealing and imprisonment which could potentially be defamatory.
+The lawsuit was not resolved before Alison's death in 2024.

+In September 2024, a New York judge ordered Mariah and her brother Morgan, who also filed for a lawsuit in 2021 for "defamation and the intentional infliction of emotional distress", to sit for depositions before January 31, 2025.
+Later that year, it was announced Mariah Carey would be questioned under oath over her brother's claims she lied about him in her book.
+She was to be deposed on January 17, 2025 by her brother's lawyers and was required to appear in person for the filmed interview.